fable-compiler/fable-compiler.github.io/docsrc/communicate/fable-from-js.md

 ### ..from your web app

-If your project is a web project and you're using webpack, it just takes 2 lines of code in the webpack configuration in the `output` section of `module.exports`:
+If your project is a web app and you're using Webpack, it just takes two lines of code in the Webpack configuration in the `output` section of `module.exports`:

 ```js
 libraryTarget: 'var',